 For more information, contact us!
 If you want to be in touch about using the framework in your work, partnering, or learning more, we welcome you to reach out.
-Contact Nella Young or Meghan Venable-Thomas.
+Contact Nella Young.

 The development of this framework was made possible thanks to the generosity of The Kresge Foundation, with support from the Barr Foundation and the Kendeda Fund.
 This blog was co-authored by Enterprise's Culture and Creativity team, including Chandra Christmas-Rouse, Brandon Jones, Meghan Venable-Thomas and Nella Young.